 - Your choice of veggies: For ease and speed, I recommend veggies that do not require pre-cooking.
 I typically use a combination of two or more of the following: bamboo shoots, water chestnuts, sliced baby corn, sliced jalapenos, diced bell pepper, sliced red onion, sliced avocado (although it’s a fruit actually), and spinach.
 You could certainly opt to use potatoes, broccoli, cauliflower, etc. You would need to pre-cook these options however.

 - Your choice of protein: Normally, I skip the protein when I make this dish, however, the addition of a protein is perfectly acceptable and delicious.
-You could add shrimp, chicken, tofu, or eggs.
-Keep in mind that meats will need to be pre-cooked.
+You could add cooked shrimp, chicken, tofu, or eggs.

 - Your choice of garnishments: Cilantro, green onions, lime wedges, and sesame seeds are a few of my favorites.

-How do you make curry ramen? (+ tips)
+How to make curry ramen noodles (+ tips)

 In a small saucepan, heat two cups of water to a boil.
 Add the instant ramen and cook for three minutes.
 Remove from heat. **If you plan to add an egg, whisk it in a small bowl and then stir it into the ramen just prior to removing it from the heat.
 It will cook instantly. **